Type 3 Diabetes – Causes, Symptoms & Treatment

 Q. Can Type 3 diabetes be reversed?

-A. There is no cure for type 3 diabetes.
-However, you can control it through a healthy diet, regular exercise, and prescription medicines.
+A. While there is no cure for type 3 diabetes you can control it to a great extent through a healthy diet, regular exercise, and prescription medicines.
 Medications are available to slow the condition’s progression or treat its symptoms.

 Q. Is Type 3 Diabetes genetic?